Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

-\begin{remarks}\leavevmode \begin{enumerate}[label={(\roman*)},nosep] \item If the Hamiltonian is not globally defined on $\RR^{2n}$, technical issues regarding the domain of definition of $\hatH$ come into play.
-For a star-shaped, open domain of definition of $H$, the result can be adapted, but more generally, the function $\hatH$ will only exist locally. \item A more general result of existence for any general symplectic integration method is given by \textcite[Sec.~2.2]{chartier} using so-called B-series, a generalized, formal Taylor expansion.
-What they call the ``modified differential equation,'' written with a modified Hamiltonian is exactly what an SHNN learns. \item Note that when numerically solving ODEs, implicit methods like the symplectic Euler method and midpoint rule normally require fixed point iterations at each step.
+\begin{remarks}\leavevmode \begin{enumerate}[label={(\roman*)},nosep] \item A more general result of existence for any general symplectic integration method is given by \citet[Sec.~2.2]{chartier} using so-called B-series, a generalized, formal Taylor expansion.
+What they call the ``modified differential equation,'' written with a modified Hamiltonian, is exactly what an SHNN learns. \item Note that when numerically solving ODEs, implicit methods like the symplectic Euler method and midpoint rule normally require fixed point iterations at each step.
 However, during the training of HNNs we are solving the reverse problem for which the true trajectories $(y_0, y_1)$ are already known.
-This means that symplectic training with implicit methods has the same computational cost. \item One property of the learned Hamiltonian should be noted: \emph{Integrating the modified Hamilton equation of the learned $\hatH$ with that same method and same time step $h$ as used during training, one will obtain the true flow $\phi_H^h$ of the real Hamiltonian.} This is the statement of Theorems~5.7 and 5.8 of \parencite[Ch.~VI]{GNI} (noting that the necessary assumptions are satisfied due to Proposition~\cref{prop:2} below).
+This means that symplectic training with implicit methods has the same computational cost as training with explicit methods. \item One property of the learned Hamiltonian should be noted: \emph{Integrating the respective Hamilton equation of the modified $\hatH$ with that same method and same time step $h$ as used during training, one will obtain the true flow $\phi_H^h$ of the real Hamiltonian.} This is the statement of Theorems~5.7 and 5.8 of \cite[Ch.~VI]{GNI} (noting that the necessary assumptions are satisfied due to Proposition~\ref{prop:2} below).
 However, there is no free lunch: The true intermediate states of the system will not be accessible nor predictable with this method.
 In fact, reducing the integration time step in this case will worsen the quality of the trajectory. \end{enumerate} \end{remarks}